Studieretning:

 Wickson, Fern

-I am truly awed by the spectacular array of biological and cultural diversity on this precious planet and have dedicated myself to finding ways to care for our collective co-arising in ways that allow all lifeforms to flourish.
+I am truly awed by the spectacular array of biological and cultural diversity on this precious planet and have dedicated myself to finding ways to care for our collective co-arising.
 I adamantly believe that sustainability and resilience require weaving the threads of disciplinary and experiential knowledges together as we work to craft caring ways to be in partnership with the world.

 I have a background in ecology and political science, with a BA/BSc from the Australian National University, an Honours degree in Environmental Politics from the University of Tasmania, and a PhD on Environmental Governance awarded by both the natural and social science faculties at the University of Wollongong.

 I have worked as an environmental activist, an academic researcher, and an intergovernmental advisor.
-I have campaigned against the logging of old growth forests, sought solutions for nature-friendly food systems, researched responsible regulation of bio- and nano-technologies, and provided advice on how many whales and seals may be sustainably harvested.
+I have campaigned against the logging of old growth forests, sought solutions for nature-friendly food systems, created international exhibitions to conserve the cultural heritage of seeds, researched responsible regulation of bio- and nano-technologies, and provided international policy advice on how many whales and seals may be sustainably harvested.

 Currently, I am coordinating the development of a new experience-based Masters program in Ocean Leadership at UiT the Artic University of Norway.
-I am also a Coordinating Lead Author for the IPBES Transformative Change Assessment, a member of the Norwegian public committee on genetic technologies (NoU Utvalget Genteknologi), faculty member for Homeward Bound (a global leadership initiative for women in STEMM), and owner/operator of The Peaceful Wild studio for yoga and meditation.
+I am also a Coordinating Lead Author for the IPBES Transformative Change Assessment, lead facilitator for Homeward Bound (a global leadership initiative for women in STEMM), and owner/operator of The Peaceful Wild studio for yoga and meditation.

 More details on my research, publications, lectures, national and international committee work, and CV can be found on my website www.fernwickson.com